The UKCAT is the UK version of UCAT and, for the moment, the best representation of how marks may be allocated for UCAT.

 2 marks allocated for a fully correct response.

 The table outlines the scale score range for different cognitive subtests.

 For the Situational Judgement Test, you receive full marks for a correct answer and partial marks for answers that are close to the most correct answer.
-The raw scores fall into one of four bands.

 Pearson VUE will release reports that allow you to see what the average performance of the cohort is.
 This report gives the averages for each subject and will also compare the current year’s cohort to the previous year’s.